 Coach Self-Morgan began her career in South Texas where she played at Jourdanton High School.
 She went on to play at Temple Junior College on scholarship for one year before transferring to the University of Texas in Austin where she was one of the first women on athletic scholarship in basketball and played for Jody Conradt her senior year.
 While at Texas she was honored as the Most Valuable Player of the team in 1975, Co-Most Valuable Player in 1976, and won the Scholar Athlete award in 1977.
 She graduated summa cum laude with highest honors in 1977.
 She received her Master’s in Education from Texas State University, San Marcos, in 1984.
 Coach Self-Morgan was inducted into the Hall of Honor at the University of Texas, Austin, in 2004.

 Coach Self-Morgan is married to Jack Morgan.
 Jack keeps the book for all away games and is the announcer for home games.
 They have three married daughters and 9 grandchildren.
 With a strong tradition already established, Coach Self-Morgan continues to utilize her expertise and capitalize on her passion for the game of basketball in coaching the Duncanville Pantherettes.
-She also serves the Duncanville Independent School District as the Athletic Director when she is not coaching basketball.
+She also served the Duncanville Independent School District as the Athletic Director for 8 years and just recently stepped aside to devote full time to the Pantherette program.

 Teranie Thomas is in her first year as a Varsity Assistant Coach.
 Coach Thomas graduated and played basketball at Duncanville High School from 2004-2008.
 She then received a full scholarship to play basketball at Western Kentucky University in Bowling Green, Kentucky.
 At WKU, she received her B.S. in Exercise Science in 2012, and her M.S. in Sports Administration and Coaching in 2014.
 Before joining the Pantherette staff, Coach Thomas spent the last two years working for the Amateur Athletic Union, Inc. National Headquarters (AAU) in Orlando, Florida.
 She is excited to return home to the Pantherette program and looks forward to a great season!